HPI:

 A chest x-ray is shown below.

-While a chest CT with contrast is negative for pulmonary embolism, it does show cardiomegaly with no significant pericardial effusion.
+While a chest CT-PE protocol is negative for pulmonary embolism, it does show cardiomegaly with no significant pericardial effusion.

 The ER physician calls the cardiology team to admit the patient to the hospital for further assessment and treatment.

 The cardiology team repeats the history and physical exam and reviews the test findings so far.
-Due to the abnormalities on initial workup, an echocardiogram is performed and a right heart catheterization is planned.
+Due to the abnormalities on initial workup, an echocardiogram is performed and right and left heart catheterization is planned.

-Transthoracic Echocardiogram showed the left ventricle is moderate to markedly dilated with normal wall thickness and severely reduced systolic function, EF 10-15%.
-Moderate to severe mitral regurgitation, no other major valvular abnormalities.
-The right ventricle is of normal size and grossly normal function.
+Transthoracic echocardiogram showed the left ventricle is moderately-to-severely dilated with normal wall thickness and severely reduced systolic function, EF 10-15%.
+Moderate to severe mitral regurgitation is also present, but no other major valvular abnormalities.
+The right ventricle is mildly dilated with grossly normal function.

 Right heart cath shows: